Teaching Policies & Resources — Grading System and Distribution

 GPA Required for Graduation

 To graduate, a student must achieve a 2.0 grade point average in all four of the following GPA calculations: all college work attempted (both at The University of Iowa and at any transfer institutions); all work undertaken at The University of Iowa; all work in the major field; and all work for the major undertaken at The University of Iowa.
-The Degree Evaluation (available to students through MyUI) provides students with their current GPAs.
+The degree audit (available to students through MyUI) provides students with their current GPAs.

 Computing the GPA